 THE WAY WE WORK:

-Stereotypically speaking, the Western therapist is more “laid back” and “passive”.
+Stereotypically speaking, the traditional therapist is more “laid back” and “passive”.
 The goal is to create a supportive atmosphere where clients can find their own answers.
 On the other hand, in our experience working with many clients, we find ourselves being able to work more effectively when we provide more direct guidance for their issues.
 Although we can be more directive when we see appropriate, we never lose sight of each client’s uniqueness, so that we can strike the right balance between respecting their values and challenging them to deeper exploration.
 Even though we specialize in providing therapy for Asian Americans, we work comfortably in a variety of cultures.

 We consider ourselves Relational Therapists in that we help people understand the dynamics of their families and interpersonal relationships with others.
 Therapy is a microcosm and direct reflection of your life in which many of your behavior patterns and attitudes will emerge.
 Instead of allowing them to cause dysfunction in your life, in the context of therapy, you will feel the safety where you can take a genuine look at your struggles, and we can then work together to examine those patterns and explore constructive alternatives to replace them.